Optimized Sales Optimized Marketing Target Accounts For CROs For CFOs For CMOs Blog News Glossary Compare Tools About Schedule a Demo

 The Rep Productivity Blind Spot

 Only 28% of rep time is spent actually selling (Salesforce, 2024).
 The rest disappears into CRM administration, internal meetings, proposal generation, and data entry.
 RevOps KPIs should track not just revenue output per rep, but the ratio of selling time to non-selling time.
 Every hour you reclaim from administrative work is an hour that can generate pipeline.
-This is often the highest-ROI improvement a RevOps team can make — and it rarely shows up on a standard KPI dashboard.
+This is often the highest-ROI improvement a RevOps team can make, and it rarely shows up on a standard KPI dashboard.
+See 22 sales operations metrics for a comprehensive metrics library.

 Frequently Asked Questions